-The Chemical Hygiene Officer reports to the Psychology Department Head and is responsible for the day to day activities described in this plan.
-The current Chemical Hygiene Officer is Dr. Dan Holt (holtdd@jmu.edu, 540-568-5051).
+The Chemical Hygiene Officer reports to the Kinesiology Department Head and is responsible for the day to day activities described in this plan.
+The current Chemical Hygiene Officer is Dr. Mike Saunders (saundemj@jmu.edu, 540-568-8121).

-Psychology Safety Committee
+Kinesiology Safety Committee

-The Safety Committee is appointed by the Psychology Department Head, and meets to set policy regarding issues of chemical safety, laboratory safety, and shop safety within the Department of Psychology laboratories.
-The members of the 2017-2018 Psychology Safety Committee are: Dr. Kevin Apple, Dr. Dan Holt, Dr. Melanie Shoup-Knox, and Dr. Jessica Irons.
+The Safety Committee is appointed by the Kinesiology Department Head, and meets to set policy regarding issues of chemical safety and laboratory safety within the Human Performance Laboratories in the Department of Kinesiology.
+The members of the 2018-2019 Kinesiology Safety Committee are: Dr. Mike Saunders (CHO), Dr. Stephanie Kurti, Dr. Nick Luden, and Dr. Chris Womack.
+The committee will meet annually to review and update laboratory safety procedures.
+In addition, the group may meet on an as-needed basis to address more immediate safety issues/concerns.